 NSE Clearing has adopted and developed upon the risk management framework formulated by SEBI.
 NSE Clearing's Risk Management Committee formulates policies for management of risks that are financial in nature, which are approved by the NSE Clearing Board.
-The enterprise-wide risk management is monitored by the Risk Assessment and Review Committee.
-Both these committees are sub-committees of NSE Clearing Board.

 The effectiveness of the policies is assessed by regular review and analysis as well as various tests performed as per the SEBI circular on core SGF, Default Waterfall and Stress Testing.